History of Nelly Korda in Timeline

 2017: LPGA Tour Card

-In 2017, Nelly Korda earned her LPGA Tour card after ending the 2016 season 9th on the Symetra Tour money list.
+In 2017, Nelly Korda earned her LPGA Tour card after finishing 9th on the Symetra Tour money list in 2016.

-On October 28, 2018, Nelly Korda won the Swinging Skirts LPGA Taiwan Championship in Taoyuan, Taiwan, marking her first LPGA Tour title.
-This victory made her and her sister Jessica Korda the third pair of sisters to win in LPGA history.
+On October 28, 2018, Nelly Korda won the Swinging Skirts LPGA Taiwan Championship in Taoyuan, Taiwan.
+This marked her first LPGA Tour title and made her and her sister Jessica Korda the third pair of sisters to win in LPGA history.

-In 2018, Nelly Korda's younger brother, Sebastian Korda, won the Australian Open junior boys in tennis.
+In 2018, Nelly Korda's younger brother, Sebastian Korda, won the Australian Open junior boys title in tennis.

 February 17, 2019: ISPS Handa Women's Australian Open Win

-On February 17, 2019, Nelly Korda won the ISPS Handa Women's Australian Open.
-This victory completed a "Family Slam" in Australia, following wins by her father and siblings in other Australian Open events.
+On February 17, 2019, Nelly Korda won the ISPS Handa Women's Australian Open, completing a "Family Slam" in Australia.

 On February 18, 2019, Nelly Korda broke into the top 10 for the first time in the Women's World Golf Rankings, moving up to 9th.

-On September 22, 2019, Nelly Korda won the Lacoste Ladies Open de France by eight shots, shooting a 4-under-par 67.
+On September 22, 2019, Nelly Korda won the Lacoste Ladies Open de France by eight shots after shooting a 4-under-par 67.

 November 3, 2019: Taiwan Swinging Skirts LPGA Title Defense